2000bera/2000bera/README.md

 I'm Layola — learning how to be a **Data Scientist** passionate about turning data into insights.
 Currently, I'm building my skills in:

 - 🐍 Python for Data Science & Machine Learning (in progress in Udemy)

+  Certificate -
 - 📊 Data Analysis with Pandas (completed in Udemy)

      Certificate - https://www.udemy.com/certificate/UC-86186a24-278e-4bb9-924c-5dac8dd15318/